Additive problems with almost prime squares: Algebraic considerations

 If $\chi$ is real and belongs to the odd divisor $D \mid \delta_1'\delta_2'$, then by \eqref{23} and \eqref{22} for $(m, \delta_1'\delta_2') = 1$ we have

 Combining this with Lemma \ref{lem21}, we obtain

 which yields \eqref{nl2} after summing over $2\nmid D\mid \delta_1'\delta_2'$.

-If $\text{ord}(\chi) \geq 3$, it remains to show that $\sigma(\chi, m) $ is a normalized Hecke eigenvalue of a weight 1 newform form of level dividing $4d_1^2d_2^2$ and character $\chi_{-4}$.
-To see this, we observe first that by splitting into ideal classes we have that is a linear combination of theta series corresponding to forms $F \in \tilde{\mathcal{C}}_{d_1d_2}$ and hence by \cite[Theorem 10.9]{Iw2} a modular form of weight 1, character $\chi_{-4}$ and level $4(d_1d_2)^2$.
-Since $\text{ord}(\chi) \geq 3$, it is a cusp form.
-This is a classical fact that can be proved in several ways: by the parametrization of Eisenstein series, a modular form is non-cuspidal if and only if the associated Dirichlet series factorizes into two Dirichlet $L$-functions, and this happens if and only if its Rankin-Selberg square $L$-function has a double pole at $s=1$.
-The Rankin-Selberg square of a class group character $\chi$ is, up to finitely many Euler factors, $\zeta(s) L(s, \chi^2)$ which has a double pole at $s=1$ if and only if $\text{ord}(\chi) \leq 2$.
-Using \eqref{iso}, one can check from the definition of the Hecke operators $T_m$ that
+If $\text{ord}(\chi) \geq 3$, it remains to show that $\sigma(\chi, m) $ is a normalized Hecke eigenvalue of a weight 1 newform of level dividing $4d_1^2d_2^2$ and character $\chi_{-4}$.
+This is a special case of automorphic induction for imaginary quadratic fields \cite{AC}, but most of it can be seen elementarily.
+We observe first that by splitting into ideal classes the function is a linear combination of theta series corresponding to forms $F \in \tilde{\mathcal{C}}_{\delta_1'\delta_2'}$ and hence by \cite[Theorem 10.9]{Iw2} a modular form of weight 1, character $\chi_{-4}$ and level $4(\delta_1'\delta_2')^2$.
+Using \eqref{iso}, one can check directly from the definition of the Hecke operators $T_m$ that